Skip to main content

 Let’s take the example of a dental convention, a large-scale project with thousands of attendees.
 Each knowledge area plays a crucial role in ensuring the success of the convention.

-What Happened To Knowledge Areas & Process Groups In The 7th Edition Of The PMBOK?
+Updates To Knowledge Areas & Process Groups In The PMBOK 7th Edition

 The 7th edition is designed to help project managers be more proactive, innovative, and nimble with today’s fast paced projects to create customer satisfaction.

-What are the PMBOK 7th Edition 12 Principles?
+What are the 12 Principles in the PMBOK 7th Edition?

 Project Management PrincipleSummary